yorklim/tp/docs/DeveloperGuide.md

 * 1a.
 ClientCare detects that the given command is invalid.
   * 1a1.
 ClientCare shows an error message.
     Use case ends.
+* 1b.
+ClientCare detects that the given `CRITERIA` is invalid.
+  * 1b1.
+ClientCare shows an error message.
+    Use case ends.
+* 1c.
+ClientCare detects that the given `ORDER` is invalid.
+  * 1c1.
+ClientCare shows an error message.
+    Use case ends.

 **Use case: UC10 - Update client as met**